Talker-T2AV: Joint Talking Audio-Video Generation with Autoregressive Diffusion Modeling: Related Work

 Several works apply joint generation specifically to talking portraits.
 UniTalking~\citep{li2026unitalking} builds an end-to-end diffusion framework with multi-modal transformer blocks that model fine-grained audio-video temporal correspondence via shared self-attention.
 UniAVGen~\citep{zhang2025uniavgen} augments a dual-DiT architecture with a face-aware modulation module to dynamically prioritize salient facial regions.
 OmniTalker~\citep{wang2025omnitalker} enables a text-driven DiT framework for joint speech and facial video generation with one-shot multimodal style mimicking.
 Faces that Speak~\citep{jang2024faces} couples TTS and talking face generation via intermediate feature sharing between two separate decoding pipelines, rather than jointly modeling both modalities within a unified generative backbone.
 AV-Flow~\citep{chatziagapi2025av} also uses dual diffusion transformers through intermediate highway layers for joint audio-visual generation of 4D talking avatars.

-Despite improved coherence, existing joint frameworks exhibit two structural limitations for talking head synthesis.
-First, pervasive cross-modal attention couples high-level semantic modeling with low-level signal rendering throughout the entire denoising process; we argue this uniform coupling is suboptimal, because while speech audio and talking head video share strong semantic and temporal correlations, their low-level realizations follow distinct rendering processes that do not benefit from continuous entanglement.
+Despite improved coherence, existing joint frameworks exhibit three structural limitations for talking head synthesis.
+First, pervasive cross-modal attention couples high-level semantic modeling with low-level signal rendering throughout the entire denoising process; we argue this uniform coupling is suboptimal \emph{in this setting}, because while speech audio and talking head video share strong semantic and temporal correlations, their low-level realizations follow distinct rendering processes that do not benefit from continuous entanglement.
 Second, these models are inherently non-causal: they denoise the full sequence jointly, precluding streaming output and variable-length generation, while essential for practical deployment.
+Third, they are computationally heavy at inference, because each denoising step attends over a dense spatio-temporal video latent volume; as we show in \S\ref{sec:efficiency}, released dual-DiT systems generate two to three orders of magnitude below real time.